Giving A Cop ‘The Finger’ Is Perfectly Legal And Protected By Constitution, Says Federal Court

 Minard pulled her over again, this time giving her a speeding ticket instead of (or on top of) the original nonmoving violation.

-Cruise-Gulyas sued, saying that the act was a violation of her First-Amendment rights to free speech.
+Cruise-Gulyas sued, saying that the act was a violation of her First Amendment rights to free speech.

 This week, the U.S. Court of Appeals for the 6th Circuit ruled that being naughty is not in and of itself a violation of any law.